ohmp7/MarketDataFeedHandler/README.md

 ### **gRPC**

-gRPC with server-side streaming is ideal for market data distribution because it provides bidirectional communication over a single persistent connection, eliminating the connection overhead of repeated HTTP requests.
-Server-side streaming allows the Market Plant to push updates to subscribers in real-time as market events occur, rather than requiring clients to poll for data.
+I decided to use gRPC with server-side streaming because it provides bidirectional communication over a single persistent connection, thereby eliminating the connection overhead associated with repeated HTTP requests.
+Server-side streaming enables the Market Plant to push updates to subscribers in real-time as market events occur, eliminating the need for clients to poll for data.

 The protocol also uses **[HTTP/2 multiplexing](https://blog.codavel.com/http2-multiplexing)**, which allows us to handle multiple concurrent streams over a single TCP connection.
 Lastly, gRPC's native support for structured data via Protocol Buffers provides type-safe message serialization that's more efficient than JSON.